 We foster a clear understanding that bullying, in any form, is unacceptable.
-We believe that the prevention of bullying is the responsibility of our whole school community and when there are incidents of bullying we will work together to deal with the situation and to learn from what has happened.
-In our school we do this by:
+We believe that the prevention of bullying is the responsibility of our whole school community and when there are incidents of bullying we will work

-?
-Involving the school community in developing our policy. ?
-Using assemblies and time in class to ensure that pupils understand the differences between relational conflict and bullying. ?
-Building a positive ethos based on respecting and celebrating all types of difference in our school. ?Creating a safe and happy environment, with consequent positive relationships that have an impact on learning and achievement. ?
-Having a positive ethos that all pupils, staff and parents understand. ?
-Work in school which develops empathy, social skills and emotional understanding e.g. PSHE, social and emotional learning programmes, and junior partners. ?
-Secure the safety of the target of bullying, taking actions to stop the bullying from happening again Intervention and Action When bullying occurs or we suspect it may be happening we will: ?
-Think about any safeguarding concern and report concerns to the Designated Safeguarding Lead. ?
-Provide assurances to child that we are listening to concerns and that action will be taken. ?
-Consider who else is involved and what roles they have taken. ?
-Send a clear message that the bullying must stop.
-Work with both parties to find solutions, identifying the most effective way of preventing reoccurrence and any consequences.
-Reflect and learn from bullying episodes -consider what needs to happen next to prevent future bullying e.g. PSHE, training etc. Further work on prevention will include ongoing work to: ?
-Raise awareness of online bullying through regular e-safety lessons. ?
-Adopt a social model approach to bullying, valuing diversity and inclusion in our school. ?
-Focus work with individuals and groups of pupils where required to support understanding and development of social skills e.g. social skills groups, ELSA (Emotional Literacy Support Assistant). ?
-Ensure playground and midday staff are trained and we have a range of activities at lunchtime to promote positive play.

-?
-Offer training to all school staff around bullying, including specific guidance on those groups who are most likely to be bullied.
+☐ Reflect and learn from bullying episodes -consider what needs to happen next to prevent future bullying e.g. PSHE, training etc. Further work on prevention will include ongoing work to: ☐ Raise awareness of online bullying through regular e-safety lessons. $\hfill \square$ Adopt a social model approach to bullying, valuing diversity and inclusion in our school. ☐ Focus work with individuals and groups of pupils where required to support understanding and development of social skills e.g. social skills groups, ELSA (Emotional Literacy Support Assistant). ☐ Ensure playground and midday staff are trained and we have a range of activities at lunchtime to promote positive play. ☐ Offer training to all school staff around bullying, including specific guidance on those groups who are most likely to be bullied.
+Reporting bullying Pupils respor importa encoul norma courage our pupils to talk to staff when they are unhappy or have concerns. in our school understand that they have a right to feel and be safe and a sibility to support others to feel and be safe.
+Children are taught that it is ant to talk to a trusted adult if bullying is taking place outside of school.
+We rage parents to report concerns and bullying to named individuals.
+This is lly the class teacher / tutor.
+When pupils report their concerns our staff are it to LISTEN and to BELIEVE.
+We involve children as far as possible in finding ins.
+Pupils are encouraged to report bullying to: □ A tru sted adult ☐ Their class teacher/TA □ Junior partner

-Reporting bullying

-We encourage our pupils to talk to staff when they are unhappy or have concerns.
-Pupils in our school understand that they have a right to feel and be safe and a responsibility to support others to feel and be safe.
-Children are taught that it is important to talk to a trusted adult if bullying is taking place outside of school.
-We encourage parents to report concerns and bullying to named individuals.
-This is normally the class teacher / tutor.
-When pupils report their concerns our staff are trained to LISTEN and to BELIEVE.
-We involve children as far as possible in finding solutions.

-Pupils are encouraged to report bullying to:

-- ?
-A trusted adult

-- ?
-Their class teacher/TA

-- ?
-Junior partner